Hironsan/anago/README.md

 **anaGo** is a Python library for sequence labeling, implemented in Keras.

 anaGo can solve sequence labeling tasks such as named entity recognition (NER), Part-of-Speech tagging (POS tagging), semantic role labeling (SRL) and so on.
 Unlike traditional sequence labeling solver, we don't need to define any language dependent features.
-Thus, we can easily expand for any languages.
+Thus, we can easily use anaGo for any languages.

 As an example of anaGo, the following images show named entity recognition in English and Japanese: